 What is the Quran?

-The Quran tells many of the same stories that are in the Jewish Torah and the Christian Bible, though the Quran tells the stories in somewhat different ways.
-The Quran includes the stories of Nuh, who is the same as Noah in the Torah.
+The Quran tells many of the same stories that are in the Jewish Torah and the Christian Bible.
+But the Quran tells the stories in somewhat different ways.
+For instance, the Quran includes the story of Nuh, who is the same as Noah in the Torah.
+And there’s the story of Ishmael, who is the same as Isaac in the Torah.
 The Quran also includes the story of Musa, who is the same as Moses in the Torah.
+But the Quran also tells different stories, that are not in the Torah.